siamaksade/openshift-jenkins-demo/README.md

   oc new-app -n cicd -f cicd-template.yaml --param DEV_PROJECT=dev-project-name --param STAGE_PROJECT=stage-project-name
   ```

+# JBoss EAP vs WildFly

+This demo by default uses the WildFly community image.
+You can use the JBoss EAP enterprise images provide by Red Hat by simply editing the
+`tasks` build config in the _Tasks - Dev_ project and changing the builder image from `wildfly` to `jboss-eap70-openshift:1.5`.
+The demo would work exactly the same and would build the images using the JBoss EAP builder image.
+If using Quay, be sure not to leave the JBoss EAP images on a publicly accessible image repository.

 ## Troubleshooting

 * If Maven fails with `/opt/rh/rh-maven33/root/usr/bin/mvn: line 9:   298 Killed` (e.g. during static analysis), you are running out of memory and need more memory for OpenShift.